 A faulty throttle body can cause an engine to overheat and stall out when idle.
 This is one of the most common causes for an engine to overheat and stall out when idle.
 The symptoms are usually rough idling and lack of power while driving.

-A bad throttle body can cause misfire.
-The most common reasons for a bad throttle body are dirt, debris and corrosion.
+A bad throttle body can cause a misfire.
+The most common reasons for a bad throttle body are dirt, debris, and corrosion.

-How much does it cost to Clean Throttle body
+How much does it cost to Clean the Throttle body?

 It is important to know the cost of cleaning a Throttle body before you decide to do it.